 TaxBit Review: Cryptocurrency Tax Software You Can Depend On

 Given the increasing popularity of digital currencies, governments worldwide are looking for ways to regulate the crypto revolution and tax digital currency use effectively.
-Many governments throughout the world have now issued taxes that are due for cryptocurrencies, so soon every single transaction whether you bought or sold digital currency will need to be tracked and accounted for on your taxes.
+Many governments throughout the world have now issued crypto taxes that are due for cryptocurrencies, so soon every single transaction whether you bought or sold digital currency will need to be tracked and accounted for on your crypto taxes.

 For example, in 2014 the IRS (the Internal Revenue Service) clarified that cryptocurrency is taxed as property, which means that every cryptocurrency trade or sale is a taxable event.
 Also, the IRS sent out tens of thousands of audit notices to US crypto traders, followed by releasing new crypto tax guidance in the fall.
 The IRS also included a new question on its 2019 tax return form.
 It requires all US taxpayers to attest whether they acquired, sold, or exchanged cryptocurrency at any point during the taxable year.